apache/mynewt-site/docs/os/get_started/project_create.md

 2. Test the project packages.
 (Not supported on Windows.)
 3. Build and run the simulated blinky application.
 (Not supported on Windows.)

 **Note:** The apache-mynewt-core Git repository location has changed due to Mynewt's graduation from an incubator project to an Apache top level project.
-If you installed a binary version of newt 1.0 or built newt from source using Go version 1.7.5 or earlier, you will get the following error when you run the `newt install` step in this tutorial:
+The HTTP redirect to the new location may fail and you may get the following error when you run the `newt install` step in this tutorial:

 ```no-highlight
 ReadDesc: No matching branch for apache-mynewt-core repo